Louise Lucas: Political career

-On August 17, 2020, Portsmouth's police chief Angela Greene charged Lucas with two felonies for an incident at Portsmouth's Confederate monument on June 10.
+On August 17, 2020, Portsmouth's police chief Angela Greene charged Lucas with two felonies for an incident during protests at Portsmouth's Confederate monument on June 10.
 In early July, Lucas had filed a civil defamation case against Virginia Beach lawyer Tim Anderson, based on his social media posts and interviews about the incident.
 On November 16, 2020, Richmond judge Claire Cardwell (sitting by appointment of the Virginia Supreme Court because local Portsmouth judges recused themselves) accepted the motion of the city's elected Commonwealth's Attorney, Stephanie Morales, to dismiss the criminal charges as based upon insufficient evidence, including of intent.
 Police chief Greene had been placed on leave after filing the charges (usually the responsibility of the local Commonwealth Attorney), and fired by the acting city manager on November 16, 2020.
 Virginia governor Ralph Northam and the American Civil Liberties Union, among others, had condemned the criminal charges as excessive and discriminatory, while Rich Anderson, head of the Republican Party of Virginia, said that Lucas should turn herself in.
-The next hearing in the civil case is set for April 2021.
-On July 2, 2021, Chesapeake Circuit Court Chief Judge John W. Brown dismissed a motion accompanied by a 4,600-voter petition circulated by the Virginia Tea Party, which sought to invoke a law allowing for 10% of voters to petition for the judicial removal of state officials; the judge remarking that under Virginia's constitution, only the state Senate could expel one of its members.
+On July 2, 2021, Chesapeake Circuit Court Chief Judge John W. Brown dismissed a motion accompanied by a 4,600-voter petition circulated by the Virginia Tea Party, which sought to invoke a law allowing for 10% of voters to petition for the judicial removal of state officials; the judge remarked that under Virginia's constitution, only the state Senate could expel one of its members.
 Following mediation, the city of Portsmouth agreed on December 23, 2021, to pay Lucas $300,000 in exchange for dismissal of her civil lawsuit which initially asked for $6.75 million in damages for malicious prosecution, false imprisonment and gross negligence in the matter.

+In June 2023, Lucas won the Democratic primary to retain her seat, despite redistricting which placed her in the same district as another veteran state senator, Lionell Spruill.
+In the Senate election on November 7, 2023, she won re-election against Republican challenger Tony Goodwin.

+During the 2024 legislative session, Lucas nearly single-handedly blocked approval of taxpayer funding for a new sports arena in the Potomac Yard area of Alexandria, Virginia proposed by Ted Leonsis and Virginia Governor Glenn Youngkin.
+Lucas criticized the arena proposal, whose costs were estimated between $2 billion (by supporters) and $5 billion (by critics), for requiring the state to stand behind $1.5 billion in bonds regardless of the arena's financial success or failure.